LingDong-/wax/QUICKSTART.md

 ### Target-specific behaviors

-These macros are pre-defined to be `1` when the wax compiler is asked to compile to a specific language, so the user can specify different behavior for different lanauges:
+These macros are pre-defined to be `1` when the wax compiler is asked to compile to a specific language, so the user can specify different behavior for different languages:

 ```c
 TARGET_C